natario1/CameraView/README.md

     android:required="true"/>
 ```

-If you don't request this feature, you can use `CameraKit.hasCameras()` to detect if current device has cameras, and then start the camera view.
+If you don't request this feature, you can use `CameraUtils.hasCameras()` to detect if current device has cameras, and then start the camera view.

 ## Roadmap